-If you’re noticing a consistent variance or high consumption on certain items in your venue, you can use the independent inventory feature to help pinpoint the issue.
+If you notice a consistent variance or high consumption on certain items in your venue, you can use the independent inventory feature to help pinpoint the issue.

 With independent inventories (also known as spot checks), you can count a subset of your items more frequently.